amir-rz/anonymous-chat/README.md

 # Django Chat App

-A simple chat application with django uses 'channels' behind the scene
+A simple chat application with django that uses 'channels' behind the scene